ceph/ceph/doc/mgr/dashboard.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-User accounts are also associated with a set of roles that define which dashboard fuctionality can be accessed by the user.
+User accounts are also associated with a set of roles that define which dashboard functionality can be accessed by the user.

 The Dashboard functionality/modules are grouped within a *security scope*.
 Security scopes are predefined and static.
 The current avaliable security